Top Things to Do in Arizona’s Jerome Ghost Town

 What is Arizona’s Jerome Ghost Town?

 You may be wondering—what exactly is a ghost town?
 Is it haunted?
-And, what if you don’t believe in that kind of thing?
+And what if you don’t believe in that kind of thing?
 Well, the answer is no, a ghost town isn’t called that because it’s haunted.
 (Though, many ghost towns do have some rather interesting histories, including that kind of thing).

 A ghost town is actually an abandoned city.
-Usually, a town becomes a ghost town because the economic activity or activities in the town fails, so people leave for other areas.
+Usually, a town becomes a ghost town because the economic activity or activities in the town fail, so people leave for other areas.
 In Jerome’s case, the copper mine closed, leaving the city nearly deserted.

 Jerome is one of the largest ghost towns in the United States, so it’s worth visiting.
 Though the population never went to zero, it did dwindle to around 50 at the lowest point, qualifying it as a ghost town.